 According to the Public Health Watch Report, cholera, yellow fever and the Middle East Respiratory Syndrome Coronavirus (MERS-CoV) are the potential health threat given the recent pandemic report in Asia and sub-Saharan Africa.
 There have also been reports of plague disease in Madagascar, where over 20 lives have recently been lost.

 Five Disease Outbreaks that Put Expats at Risk

 Cholera is an infectious disease that causes severe diarrhea, dehydration, and even death if untreated.
 Cholera is caused by a bacterium called Vibrio Cholerae in contaminated food and water.
 It is a severe medical problem in many parts of the world.
 According to the latest report on Africa News, World Health Organization (WHO) has declared Cholera outbreak in the Democratic Republic of Congo (DRC), claiming that 17,000 treated in DRC.

 Yellow fever was declared an outbreak in Angola, the Democratic Republic of the Congo and Uganda between 2016 and 2017, according to WHO.
 The bite of infected mosquitoes transmitted it.
 The outbreak caused 962 confirmed cases across the three countries.
 Yellow fever is a disease with symptoms of fever, jaundice, muscle pain, vomiting, headache and nausea.
 Large outbreaks of yellow fever occur within heavily populated areas, with high mosquito density but lack of vaccination.
 Infected mosquitoes can transmit the virus from person to person.

 Zika Virus has become a fairly widespread disease that has caused great concern for expatriates and locals alike.
-While Zika is not a new disease (it was earlier found in Africa in the 1950s) the disease that is spread by mosquitoes has spread to many regions around the world, including South America, Asia and even in the USA.
+While Zika virus is not a new disease (it was earlier found in Africa in the 1950s) the disease that is spread by mosquitoes has spread to many regions around the world, including South America, Asia and even in the USA.
 In most cases those infected will not show any symptoms, but some can experience paralysis, or in pregnant women, it may cause birth defects in their children.
 There is no vaccine at this time along with no effective treatment.